ShayOfir/MSA/README.md

   - 0 - No scaling (NOT RECOMMENDED!
 Use it only if you apply your scaling before sending it to PerfromMSA().
   - 1 - (Default) Each lesion coloumn is divided by its max
   - 2 - lesion columns are smoothed by dividing them by 10 and rounding before dividing by maximal value.
 This option is under investigation.
+* __b__ : (Default: b=15).
+This is a exponential negative coeficient for the predictor weights.
+See [6](https://doi.org/10.1002/hbm.26105) (section 2.1.3, Prediction of Scores) for more details.
+It should recieve values larger than 0 and (empirically) smaller than 20 (values between 5 and 15 gave practically the same results for our datasets).
+Finding a way to automatically select the b-value is currently under active research.
+We recommend trying 2-3 values between 5 and 15 for your dataset (keeping other parameters contant) to make sure you get the same or almost the same results

 ## Output:
 * __SV__ : Shapley Vector.
 This is actually a matrix with N rows and M columns, when N is pdepth and M is no. of regions.
 Each row is Shapley vector for a perturbation depth from 1 to pdepth.
 Hence, SV(end,:) will get you the Shapley-values for the requested pdepth.